Skip to main content

 • 3 to 4 cups powdered sugar, sifted, or as needed

-• 3 cups freshly grated or thawed unsweetened coconut OR sweetened flaked coconut, or as needed (see note below)
+• 2 to 3 cups sweetened flaked coconut, plus more as needed

 In a medium bowl, whisk together the flour, baking powder, and salt in a medium-size bowl.